1. What is a Cataract?

 Dr. Anderson uses Bromsite and Durezol once daily for 30 days along with a steroid and antibiotic placed inside the eye at the end of surgery to minimize the risk of infection.

-CATARACT SURGERY IS A MEDICALLY NECESSARY PROCEDURE AND COVERED BY MOST HEALTH INSURANCES EVEN IF YOU DON’T HAVE “VISION INSURANCE”.
+CATARACT SURGERY IS A MEDICALLY NECESSARY PROCEDURE AND COVERED BY MOST HEALTH INSURANCES.

 Costs of the patient can vary, depending on your responsibility for your copay and your annual deductible.
 Medicare, for example, pays 80% of the cost of cataract surgery after you have met your deductible.
 If you have a Medicare supplemental plan, then they generally cover the other 20%.
-Dr. Anderson also offers self pay [cash] cataract surgery starting at $2500-$3000 per eye.
+Dr. Anderson also offers self-pay cataract surgery starting at $3,000-$5,500 per eye

 ADVANCEMENTS IN TECHNOLOGY AND SURGICAL TECHNIQUES HAVE MADE CATARACT SURGERY A COMMON AND SAFE PROCEDURE.